MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-wwan_set_uicc_terminal_capability.md

 ## -description

-The **WWAN_SET_UICC_TERMINAL_CAPABILITY** structure represents the SIM slot ID that is associated with an OID_WWAN_UICC_TERMINAL_CAPABILITY set request.
+The **WWAN_SET_UICC_TERMINAL_CAPABILITY** structure represents the terminal capabilities of the host and SIM slot ID associated with an [OID_WWAN_UICC_TERMINAL_CAPABILITY](/windows-hardware/drivers/network/oid-wwan-uicc-terminal-capability) set request.

 ## -struct-fields

 ### -field SlotId

-A ULOG value that identifies the SIM slot of the operation.
+A ULONG value that identifies the SIM slot of the operation.
 For single SIM devices this value is 0.
 For dual SIM devices this value is [0..1].

 ### -field CapabilityListHeader